Making the UK greener, one house at a time

 As we search for cleaner and more sustainable energy sources, one solution has emerged as a potential game-changer: green hydrogen.
 This remarkable power source can be created through renewable sources and can power many areas, from transport to home heating

-But what exactly is green hydrogen, and how does it differ from the fuels we’ve used for centuries?
-In this article, we’ll look at how green hydrogen is made, ask whether there are disadvantages to producing a new fuel source and whether this could be the key to a more sustainable future.
+But what exactly is green hydrogen, and how does it differ from the fuels we've used for centuries?
+In this article, we'll look at how it is made, ask whether there are disadvantages to producing a new fuel source and whether this could be the key to a more sustainable future.

 What is green hydrogen, and how is it made?